tydaeus/notes/python/python_basics.md

 Functions are represented as objects in Python.
 As such they can be assigned (by reference) to variables and passed around.

-The first string include before any code statement in a function body but not assigned to a variable will be treated as in-line documentation, accessible from the function's `__doc__` property.
+The first string include before any code statement in a function body but not assigned to a variable will be treated as in-line documentation, accessible from the function's `__doc__` property or by calling `help()` on the function's identifier.
 Multi-line (triple-quoted) strings are ideal for this purpose.

 ``` Python
 def my_function():